 About OCTOPUSSY, brought to you by BOAT Pro

 OCTOPUSSY is a 43.62 m Motor Yacht, built in Netherlands by Heesen and delivered in 1988.

 Her top speed is 40.0 kn, her cruising speed is 25.0 kn, and she boasts a maximum cruising range of 2800.0 nm at 12.0 kn, with power coming from three MTU diesel engines.
 She can accommodate up to 10 guests in 5 staterooms, with 7 crew members waiting on their every need.
 She has a gross tonnage of 299.0 GT and a 8.17 m beam.

 She was designed by Gerhard Gilgenast, who has designed 25 other superyachts in the BOAT Pro database.

 The naval architecture was developed by Mulder Design, who has architected 69 other superyachts in the BOAT Pro database, and the interior of the yacht was designed by Art-Line (37 other superyacht interiors designed) and Joachim Kinder (12 other superyacht interiors designed) - she is built with a Teak deck, a Aluminium hull, and Aluminium superstructure.

-OCTOPUSSY is currently sailing under the Jamaica flag, the 9th most popular flag state for superyachts with a total of 164 yachts registered.
-She is known to be an active superyacht and has most recently been spotted cruising near United States of America, where she has been located for 1 month.
+OCTOPUSSY is currently sailing under the Jamaica flag, the 9th most popular flag state for superyachts with a total of 173 yachts registered.
+She is currently located at the Universal Marine Center refit yard, in United States of America, where she has been located for 1 month.
 For more information regarding OCTOPUSSY's movements, find out more about BOAT Pro AIS.